-Since this optimistic outlook, the Covid-19 pandemic, which caused a closure of 100% of international borders and grounding of over 18,000 commercial aircraft at its peak in Q2/2020, triggered a sudden fall in Tourism activity worldwide, with overwhelming impact on the global Tourism economy.
-Due to both restrictions and subdued demand, interruptions to operations have been witnessed across the sector.
-As the Coronavirus evolved, Tourism activity resumed under uncertain circumstances, with country policies relating to immigration and movement broadly subject to revisions.
-International arrivals declined by at least 70% in
+Since this optimistic outlook, the COVID-19 pandemic, which caused a closure of 100% of international borders and grounding of over 18,000 commercial aircraft at its peak in Q2/2020, triggered a sudden fall in tourism activity worldwide.
+Due to both restrictions and subdued demand, interruptions to operations were witnessed across the sector.
+As COVID-19 evolved, the tourism activity resumed under uncertain circumstances, with country policies relating to immigration and movement broadly subject to revisions.
+International arrivals declined by at least 70% in 2020, reverting to figures of almost 30 years previously.
+This reversal undermined the robust growth rates registered by the sector and its associated positive contribution to overall economies.
+COVID-19, therefore, disrupted the sector's performance and position in the short to medium term and introduced significant changes to the macro-environment.
+Alongside the revenue losses, considerable impact on livelihoods has been felt globally, with around 63 million direct tourism jobs lost.
+The full recovery of global tourism is expected by the end of 2024.